-In the GMRA, this is the difference between the Repurchase Price (adjusted by any initial margin) on the date of the calculation and the Market Value of the collateral (adjusted by any Haircut) on the same day.
-In other words, Transaction Exposure measures the current credit exposure or mark-to-market exposure of one party to another.
+In the GMRA, this is the difference between the Repurchase Price (adjusted by any initial margin) on the date of the calculation and the Market Value of the collateral (adjusted by any haircut) on the same day.
+In other words, Transaction Exposure measures the current uncollateralized credit exposure of one party to another on an individual repo.
 See GMRA 2000 paragraph 2(ww) and GMRA 2011 paragraph 2(xx).